Starbucks and moving boxes. Yes, you read the title right.

 And she was floored.

-As a customer, she felt seen and cared for – she absolutely realized in that moment that she was more than a coffee cup sale to Starbucks.
+As a customer, she felt seen and cared for – she absolutely realized at that moment that she was more than a coffee cup sale to Starbucks.
 They promised her something – an added value to the services they typically provide – something that makes them no money – and they delivered on that promise.
 As Starbucks CEO Howard Schultz said, “Starbucks has a role and a meaningful relationship with people that is not only about coffee.”
 Their commitment to customer relationships – to being a part of the lives of their customers and not just a coffee pit stop – is a philosophy Schultz has been instilling since day one.

 The effect?
 Not only was she happy – floored – she ordered a cup of coffee.